JesseZ-kds/Who-had-it-Worse/README.md

 # Who-had-it-Worse
-Greek Mythology is a key part of the game.

-Comparison from Myth to Myth.

-It's simple.
+It's really simple.
 Watch both the **Ted Talks** given.
 Compare them and decide **"Who had it Worse?"**

-# Contribution
+# Contributions
 Thanks to **Pixi.js** (API v8) for the Framework

 Thanks to **Ted Talk** for the Research

 Thanks to **Higher or Lower** for the Game Idea

-**CODE** Written by Me